The TAG Heuer Formula 1 was born in 1986 on the heels of a revolution.

 The TAG Heuer Formula 1 has a unique place in company history.
 The line began as a way to distinguish TAG Heuer from its fellow Swiss competitor, the Swatch.
 The company adopted and elaborated on many of the same mechanisms — bright colors, efficient movements, and synthetic cases —and became a resounding success.

 What made the TAG F1 watch unique is its blend of commercial and cutting-edge appeal.
-All the models use state-of-the-art quartz movement (until recently) for maximum precision.
+All the Heuer Formula models use state-of-the-art quartz movement (until recently) for maximum precision.
 The modern design, sleek materials, and bold color palette also made the TAG Heuer Formula 1 Quartz watch stand out from the competition.

 TAG Heuer F1 watches don't remain static, though.
-The company has continuously updated its models beyond mechanical to quartz movement.
+The company has continuously updated its watches beyond mechanical to quartz movement.
 It also added the chronograph for racing aficionados in subsequent years and fiberglass dial cover for clarity and durability.

 The birth of TAG Heuer Formula 1 coincided with a shift towards quartz movements.
 This new approach provided increased accuracy and convenience over competing mechanical watches.
 Since the release of Formula 1 quartz watches, TAG Heuer has never made an automatic model.

-The Tag Heuer Calibre 16 Formula 1 was a sudden departure from the company's previous models.
+The Tag Heuer Calibre 16 Formula 1 luxury watch was a sudden departure from the company's previous models.
 The Calibre 16 is part of the fifth series of Formula 1 watches and is the first to feature automatic movement.
 The self-winding watch harnesses the kinetic energy of the wearer's wrist strap for movement without battery power.

 Calibre 16 stacks up favorably against other models in the TAG Heuer collection.
 Part of that appeal is the makeover.
-The watch has clean iconography along the chronograph with red highlights against a black background.
+The watch has clean iconography along the chronograph with red highlights against a black or blue dial background.
 The redesign also draws inspired from the display of the company's Autavia with its stainless-steel bezel and strap and three embossed black sub-dials.

 Your questions answered:

-TAG Heuer has made a name for itself with the quality of their Formula 1 watches.
+TAG Heuer brand has made a name for itself with the quality of their Formula 1 watches.
 While the quality ranges between models, there are some consistent takeaways.
 Let's take the TAG Heuer Formula 1 Chronograph Blue Steel watch, for example.

 The 43 mm diameter also features a three-dial setup with choreographed precision when it comes to measuring hours, minutes, and seconds.
 Behind the dial, there are Swiss-made quartz parts for offer corrective and chronographic functions.
 Additionally, there is a TAG Heuer tachymeter Formula 1 for individuals who enjoy spending their free time at the racetrack.

 There are many reasons why these watches command the adoration of millions of people.
 They are equal parts functional and fashionable without sacrificing exactness of measurement.
-Plus, the steel and fiberglass components come together to form a product that is durable enough to withstand any elements.
+Plus, the stainless steel and fiberglass components come together to form a product that is durable enough to withstand any elements.

 Here is the short answer: for decades.
-Proper care and maintenance of an automatic model can keep a TAG Heuer watch running from one generation to the next.
+Proper care and maintenance of an automatic model can keep a TAG Heuer Formula watch running from one generation to the next.
 That's why many people pass down their watches through the years, and they become family heirlooms.

 The watch interior features a rotor and weights that coordinate to vibrate six to eight times per second.
 This setup requires meticulous precision during the manufacturing and certification process to ensure complete accuracy.
 It also functions in a way that comes with a two-day power reserve, so it will work even when unworn.

 All of this engineering combines for a watch that runs almost on perpetual motion.
 The fluidity and ease of the automation minimize wear and tear compared to quartz watches.
-TAG Heuer does recommend biannual maintenance and water-resistance checkups to ensure it functions in perpetuity.
+TAG Heuer does recommend biannual maintenance and water resistance checkups to ensure it functions in perpetuity.

 Note that quartz models don't last as long as automatic ones.
 The shorter life expectancy is due to the risks of battery leakage and moisture seeping in through cracks along the crown or dial.
 Formula 1's with quartz movement typically last two decades or more, if well-maintained.